sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/hallucinations-llms.md

 # Hallucinations and Generative AI
-From the initial release of ChatGPT 3.5 in 2022, a major criticism of Large Language Models (LLMs) is the tendency of these models to fabricate factual incorrect statements.
-Because LLMs work through predictive means based on the text and context of the prompt based on the model weights, the resulting output is not
+Since the initial release of ChatGPT 3.5 in 2022, a major criticism of Large Language Models (LLMs) has been the tendency of these models to fabricate factually incorrect statements.
+LLMs generate text by predicting the most likely continuation based on the prompt's text, context, and model internal weights.
+Unlike a deductive process, LLMs do not directly reference their training source material to generate responses.

-a deductive process based on the model's training source material.
-These hallucinations have been broken down into the following categories[^TURING]:
+Hallucinations in LLMs can be categorized as follows[^TURING]:

-- **Fact-conflicting** - the LLMs output contains statements that are known to be false i.e. 2+2=5
+- **Fact-conflicting**: The LLM's output contains statements that are known to be false (e.g. 2+2=5)
-- **Input-conflicting** - the LLMs output diverges from what the user prompt and context, i.e. asking a LLM to summarize an article and the summarization adds information not present in the article.
+- **Input-conflicting**: The LLM's output diverges from the user prompt and context (e.g. the model summarize an article and adds information not present in the original text).
-- **Context-conflicting** - the LLMs output contains inconsistent or self-contradictions, particularly in larger, mult-part responses.
+- **Context-conflicting**: The LLM's output contains inconsistent or self-contradictions, particularly in larger, multi-part responses.

 ## Correcting Hallucinations
-To correct these hallucinations, corporations like OpenAI, Anthropic, and Google use a varied of techniques.
-These include:
+To address these hallucinations, companiess like OpenAI, Anthropic, and Google suggest using a variety of techniques[^TURING], including:

-- Chain-of-thought (COT)
-- One-shot and Few-shot Prompts
-- Retrieval Augmented Generation (RAG)
-- Fine-tuning
+- **Chain-of-thought (COT)**: A technique prompting the model to break down its reasoning process into sequential steps,explaining how it arrived to its final answer.
+- **One-shot and Few-shot Prompts**: Techniques that provide context by offering sample responses in a given format, enabling the model to infer patterns for consistency and accuracy in its answers.
+- **Retrieval Augmented Generation (RAG)**: Combines contextual examples with the prompt, grounding the model in factual, current material from external sources, and reducing the model's dependence on outdated or incomplete information training data.
-  - Reinforcement Learning with Human Feedback (RLHF)
+- **Reinforcement Learning with Human Feedback (RLHF)**: A fine-tuning technique of adding direct human feedback to a model's responses by rewarding factual responses and penalizing hallucinations.

 ## Workshop Exercise
-Take the LLM service of your choice (ChatGPT, Claude, Gemini, Llama) and enter the following prompt.
+Choose an LLM service (ChatGPT, Claude, Gemini, Llama) and enter the following prompt.

 ```
 Who is the first person to swim across the Pacific Ocean?